 Recommended option: Buy your currency online

 You probably pre-ordered your flight and your hotel booking, so why not enjoy the same convenience and pre-order your foreign currency?
 All you need is an Everyday Global Account and you'll get anytime access to 11 currencies.
 Log on to your account and convert your local funds to one of the other foreign currencies, then pick up the cash at the branch before your trip – simple and fuss-free.
 Or you have the option of withdrawing the converted currency from one of the many ATMs of HSBC’s overseas network.

 Use Order Watch to set an alert and get the best rate

 Not happy with today’s exchange rate?
 No problem.
 Log on to Order Watch and set the exchange rate you’re comfortable with.
 If and when the rate reaches that level, you'll get an alert.
 Or you can just set aside the amount you want to exchange, and we’ll make the exchange when the rate matches your selection.

-HSBC QuickFX is like the mobile app version of Order Watch, with a few extra features.
+In the HSBC Singapore app, you can access Order Watch, with a few extra features.
 You can track exchange rates, and set alerts or auto-exchanges for when the rate meets your target.
-QuickFX also allows you to do Global Transfers.
+HSBC Singapore app also allows you to do Global Transfers.
 So if you have foreign currency accounts all set up, you can easily move money between them.
 And if you are a expat travelling home, you can easily transfer to your HSBC home account instantly.